noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 The modern terminal is an accretion of features that started with the [VT-100][vt-100] in 1978 and continues [to this day][kitty-kp].
 Most terminal features are accessed by reading and writing [ANSI escape codes][ansi-escape-code].
 There are lots of them, and they aren't all well documented.
-We will work just with codes that change the text style.
+We will work only with codes that change the text style.
-This allows us to produce interesting output, and raises all the design issues we want to address, without adding unnecessary complexity.
+This allows us to produce interesting output, and raises all the design issues we want to address, but keeps the system simple.
 If comprehensiveness is your interest, I've been working on a [library][terminus] that extends the ideas here to a complete system.

 The code below all uses Scala 3.
 It is written so you can paste it into a file and run it with any recent version of Scala with just `scala <filename>`.